-Darren Prince: [00:44:01] Whenever I would come to I think I would look at my surroundings and although there was a certain woman there, a lady friend, I just celebrated a certain success, I always knew no matter where the environment is, I always woke up to the same atmosphere.
-And there’s always something with that energy-related to whatever party how he’s doing.
-It didn’t matter if I was in a Holiday Inn or Ritz-Carlton.
-It was always that same hungover, even if it’s an opiate over as I like to call from too many nauseous, not feeling right, always came down to that no matter where I was geographically.
+Darren Prince: [00:44:01] Whenever I would come to, I think, I would look at my surroundings.
+And although there was a certain woman there, a lady friend, and I just celebrated a certain success, I always knew no matter where the environment is, I always woke up to the same atmosphere.
+And there’s always something with that energy related to whatever partying I was doing.
+It didn't matter if I was in a Holiday Inn or Ritz-Carlton.
+It was always that same, hung over -- even if it's an opiate over, as I like to call it -- from too many nauseous, not feeling right, always came down to that no matter where I was geographically.

 Jason DeFillippo: [00:44:35] You're listening to The Jordan Harbinger Show with our guest Darren Prince.
 We’ll be right back after this.